 In some forms, dehydration can be extremely noticeable, like if you’re sitting out in the sun all day and start to feel dizzy and lightheaded.
-But your afternoon headaches may also be a result of a lack in hydration for your body.
+But your afternoon headaches may also be a result of a lack of hydration for your body.
 Here are more signs of being dehydrated that some people overlook:

 - Darker coloured urine (medium yellow to a brown range)

 - Headaches that worsen and turn into migraines

 - Sensitive vision or a general heaviness in the eyes